Toyota Carina: Carina ED (ST200 series)

-Seventh generation (T210; 1996–2001)
+Seventh generation (T210; 1996)

 The seventh generation Carina was limited to a sedan version produced only for the Japanese market.
 The car shared few similarities with its sister model the Corona Premio which was marketed in some Asian countries.
 The T190 model inherited the system as the basic platform.

-In 1996, along with the base model "Ti" (1500 cc-2200 cc), a sports "GT" version was introduced with the 5 valves per cylinder 4A-GE 'black top' engine and 5-speed C56 manual transmission.
+In 1996, along with the base "Ti" model (1500 cc-2200 cc), a sports "GT" version was introduced with the 5 valves per cylinder 4A-GE 'black top' engine and 5-speed C56 manual transmission.
 Beginning in 1998, the GT was equipped with a 6-speed C160 manual transmission.
 The station wagon/commercial van was no longer offered, having been replaced by the Toyota Caldina, and Toyota offered the Toyota Ipsum, a five-door wagon in the style of a MPV as an alternative.
 The Ipsum offered front-wheel drive, with optional AWD, borrowed from the Caldina.
 Besides, the rare 4WD model "Si" ST215, equipped with 3S-FE engine and optitron instrument panel existed.
 Suspension parts was shared with the Caldina ST215 4WD.

 Front and door panels, seats and the instrument panel of the T210 Corona Premio was shared with the Carina.
 With the new Corona Premio, Toyota's first collision-safety body "GOA" was adopted.
 The 7A-FE engine was a lean-burn type 1.8-litre engine, the 5A-FE was 1500 cc, and the 2C-TE series was equipped with a 2000-cc turbo-diesel.
 The 1600-cc version of the lean-burn 4A-FE engine was no longer offered.